Implementation

 5. Updating Extension's Info.plist

-• Modify NSExtension dictionary in extension's Info.plist, delete NSExtensionAttributes entry.
+• Modify the NSExtension dictionary in your extension's Info.plist and delete the NSExtensionAttributes entry.

-NSExtensionPointIdentifier and NSExtensionPrincipalClass should be specified in the extension Info.plist properties dictionary:
+Specify NSExtensionPointIdentifier and NSExtensionPrincipalClass in your extension's Info.plist properties dictionary:

 Non-UI App Extension